Global Economy Risk Assessment

 Inflationary pressures in Russia, coming from tight labor markets and rise of domestic demand.

-Geopolitical tensions in the Middle East, Iran sanctions put an upward risk on oil prices.
+Geopolitical tensions in the Middle East, Iran sanctions or a shutdown of the Strait of Hormuz could lower global oil supply substantially and put upward pressure on oil prices.

 Lower Interest Rate Risks